inbo/protocolsource/README.md

 This repository contains the Rmarkdown versions of protocols.

-A companioning repository `protocols-website` hosts the rendered versions of these protocols.
+A companion repository `protocols-website` hosts the rendered versions of these protocols.

 A small R package called [protocolhelper](https://github.com/inbo/protocolhelper) has several utility functions that aid in setting up a new protocol from a template and functions to aid management of the `protocols` repository.